FDio/csit/docs/cpta/methodology/index.rst

 but for averages of subsequent groups we have chosen a distribution which disourages deliminating groups with averages close together.

-// Below paragraph needs to be updated.
-One part of our implementation which is not precise enough is handling of measurement precision.
-The minimal difference in MRR values is currently 0.1 pps (the difference of one packet over 10 second trial), but the code assumes the precision is 1.0.
+Our implementation assumes thef measuremen precision is 1.0 pps.
+Thus it is slightly wrong for trial durations other than 1.0 seconds.
-Also, all the calculations assume 1.0 is totally negligible, compared to stdev value.
+Also, all the calculations assume 1.0 pps is totally negligible, compared to stdev value.

 The group selection algorithm currently has no parameters,